FAQ's

 A. No.

 A. Authors may terminate the Agency Agreement at any time, subject to the terms stated.
-Be mindful NAC earns commission for the duration of any contract, and typically for so long as rights to the published work remain with publishers.
+Be mindful NAC earns commission for the duration of any contract, typically for so long as rights to the published work remain with the publisher.

-Q. Does NAC earn a commission on Prizes & Public Speaking Fees?
+Q: Does NAC earn a commission on prizes and public speaking fees?

 A. In respect of work we represent, usually.